Melmox/money-manager/README.md

 The Bitcoin exchange rate we receive from the public [API](https://api.coindesk.com/v1/bpi/currentprice.json)

+## Mock data

+On branch `add-mock-data` you can open the app with prepared transaction list.
+I created an additional function to add transactions in CoreData at first load of the application

 ## First Screen

 Top up balance, list of all transactions, bitcoin exhcange rate